-Warden Hoyle saw the effort to produce the play in prison as a turning point in public perception regarding rehabilitating offenders.
+Warden Hoyle saw the effort to produce the play in prison as a turning point in public perception regarding rehabilitation.

-Much like modern press-outreach efforts, Hoyle sought the help of reporters.
+Much like modern media-outreach efforts, Hoyle sought their help.
 He worked with the San Francisco Examiner, eventually getting them to help sponsor the event.
-For preparations, he put the inmates to work building a stage and printing a program.
+To prepare, he put the incarcerated population to work building a stage as well as printing a program.
 Hoyle also enlisted the help of a local steamer captain.

-“Two thousand convicts, sitting in the striped garb of the felon, saw the general story of their lives mirrored in one of the strongest dramas of the day in San Quentin prison yard last Thursday afternoon.
-It was a departure unique in criminal annals, and when the gathering gloom fell on the quaint old penitentiary that evening, 2,000 men who have trespassed the unyielding laws of their fellow men went to their cells to reflect—to think of what might have been and what is to be.
-They saw pictured before them the life of Jimmy Valentine — ‘Alias Jimmy Valentine’ — the safe robber who was pardoned from Sing Sing, resolved to ‘turn square,’ and did so against tremendous odds,” reported the Mariposa Gazette, Oct.
+“Two thousand convicts, sitting in striped garb, saw the general story of their lives mirrored in (the drama performed) in San Quentin.
+(After the play,) 2,000 men went to their cells, (thinking) what might have been and what is to be.
+Pictured before them (was) the life of Jimmy Valentine, the safe robber pardoned from Sing Sing, resolved to ‘turn square,’ and did so against tremendous odds,” reported the Mariposa Gazette, Oct.
 14, 1911.

-“They cheered Jimmy for his determination to lead a clean life; they admired his grit and they gloried in his achievement.
+“They cheered Jimmy for his determination to lead a clean life.
+They admired his grit and they gloried in his achievement.
 The stage was set in the lower yard, out in the open, in the shadow of the old sash and blind factory, where the condemned cell and the execution room are located.
 It was improvised by the convicts under the direction of Albert Cowles, stage director of the Cort Theater in San Francisco, where the drama of convict life was being presented.
-Henry V. Noel, a prisoner, led the convict orchestra, and Theodore Dougherty, another convict, who printed the programs, distributed them and assisted the guards in the seating of the prisoners.”
+Henry Noel, a prisoner, led the convict orchestra.
+Theodore Dougherty, another convict, printed the programs, distributed them and assisted the guards in the seating of the prisoners.”